-Only a state attorney, called a district attorney or prosecutor, can file a criminal proceeding.
-Even if a victim knows that a crime was committed, it’s up to the state’s attorney to decide whether to proceed with criminal charges.
+In a criminal proceeding, only a state attorney, called a district attorney or prosecutor, can file a criminal proceeding.
+They will gather evidence based on the initial complaint from the victim and decide whether to proceed with criminal charges.

 For a Civil Proceeding:

 On the other hand, any victim can initiate a civil case.
-The victim files the lawsuit in their own name and on their own behalf.
-You don’t have to wait for approval from a third party to start your own civil case.
-In a civil case, the victim decides how to handle the case and what legal steps to take along the way.
+The plaintiff files the lawsuit in their own name and on their own behalf, often with assistance from an attorney experienced in civil matters.

 Are the burdens of proof different in a criminal proceeding vs. a civil proceeding?